LouisH98/StockPortfolioProject/README.md

 ![gui_7](doc/img/bankPanel.PNG "gui6")

 ### This is the “Charts Panel”.
-Here you can see each stock history compared to each other
+Here you can see each stock's price history compared to each other

 ![gui_10](doc/img/compareStockPanel.PNG)